15th Annual C-STEM Conference

 Empowering Math Learners through C-STEM and Robotics

-Mikey McKelvey, Director of K-12 Instruction, has been with New Haven Unified School District for over 12 years.
+Mikey McKelvey, Director of K-12 Instruction, has been with New Haven Unified School District for over 30 years.
 She is an experienced educational leader with a wide range of experiences.
 She has held positions of Literacy and Assessment Program Specialist, Literacy Coach and Coordinator of EL Services, elementary school assistant principal, and principal.
 She is a strong advocate of professional development for teachers and implementing innovative and academically rigorous programs to support student learning.
 Ms. McKelvey has been instrumental in leading the implementation of C-STEM Program at her district to address the needs of all students, with a special focus on at-promise and EL students.
 The concerted effort at the district and school level has resulted in strong growth in students’ math assessment scores at Hillview Crest Elementary School.

 Stella Castillo is the Principal of Hillview Crest Elementary School in New Haven Unified School District.
-A granulate of Hillview Crest Elementary School and a long-time community member, she is passionate about providing the best learning opportunities for students at Hillview Crest to ensure that they have strong foundation in math and computer science to succeed in college and career.
-Her vision and inspiring leadership, and support has propelled teachers at Hillview Crest to work together as a team to engage students in fun, hands-on learning in math with coding and robotics, resulting in an impressive gain in math test scores.
+A proud graduate of New Haven USD, she is deeply committed to creating high-quality learning opportunities for Hillview Crest’s linguistically and culturally diverse students.
+Her vision centers on building strong foundations in mathematics and computer science to prepare students for future college and career success.
+Under her inspiring leadership, teachers at Hillview Crest collaborate as a team to engage students in hands-on learning through coding and robotics, contributing to significant growth in math achievement.

 Brittany Casey has over thirteen years of teaching experience in New Haven Unified School District.
 As a member of the original teacher cohort that piloted the C-STEM program at Hillview Crest Elementary School, she taught C-STEM the first year.
 In her current role as a Math and C-STEM Teacher on Special Assignment, she plays a leading role in the district-wide implementation of the UC Davis C-STEM program with students from TK to Algebra 1, equipping young learners to apply coding and robotics as tools for problem-solving, collaboration, and real-world mathematical thinking.
 Ms. Casey was recognized at the UC Davis C-STEM Conference 2024 for her leadership and the meaningful contributions she has made to the success of the program at NHUSD.
 Throughout her career, she has prioritized building strong relationships and empowering all learners to explore the possibilities of STEM.
-Ms. Casey holds a B.S. in Education with a minor in Special Education from the University of Oregon and a master's degree in educational technology leadership from CSU East Bay.
+Ms. Casey holds a B.S. in Education with a minor in Special Education from the University of Oregon and a master's degree in Educational Technology Leadership from CSU East Bay.

 Breakout Sessions